rototo

 Operate it from the console

-rototo console serves a web console from the same binary as the CLI: browse packages, trace how a variable resolves against saved contexts, edit review branches, and publish pull requests.
-Run it on your laptop with your own GitHub token, or behind your proxy with GitHub OAuth for the whole team.
+The rototo console is a companion web app that ships separately as rototo-console: browse packages, trace how a variable resolves against saved contexts, edit through curated surfaces, and review changes with their resolution impact before they merge.
+Run it on your laptop with your own GitHub token, or host it for the team with GitHub OAuth and SSO.